A Pseudo Plane-wave Gravitational Calibrator for Gravitational Wave Observatories: Geometry

 The rotor parameters that are common with the LIGO NCal are assigned uncertainties equal to what was previously achieved \cite{ncal}.
 The rest of the parameters (positioning, phase, etc.) are assigned uncertainties based on what is reasonably achievable with standard measurement techniques.
 For example, since the rotors would be outside the interferometer's vacuum system, their positions can be readily measured to mm-precision with standard surveying equipment \cite{ncal}.

 The relative phases of the rotors and the rotation directions are set to achieve a pseudo plane-wave nature.
-The four rotor with a positive x-coordinate are rotated by $90^\circ$ from the rotors with negative x-coordinate.
-Additionally, the rotors with positive y-coordinate rotate clockwise while those with negative y-coordinates rotate counter-clockwise.
+The rotors with positive x-coordinates are rotated by $90^\circ$ relative to the rotors with negative x-coordinates.
+Additionally, the rotors with matching x- and y-coordinate signs (i.e. both positive or both negative) rotate counter-clockwise while those with mismatched signs rotate clockwise.
 These choices cause the applied acceleration to be purely in the x-direction with no net torques.